Fourier transforms and iterated function systems: Self-similar iterated function systems in

 Given the positive results on the rate of decay of $\widehat{\mu}_\lambda$, what kind of algebraic features of $\lambda^{-1}$ \textit{characterise} the rate of Fourier decay?
 As we noted in Theorem \ref{thm:salem}, there are obstructions, but it is not clear what is the rate.
-P. Varj\'u suggested the following problem towards this:
+P. Varj\'u (in an email communication with the author in 2023) suggested the following problem towards this:

 \begin{problem} If $\lambda^{-1}$ is Salem, does $|\widehat{\mu}_\lambda(\xi)| \to 0$ as $|\xi|\to \infty$ with polylogarithmic rate? \end{problem}

 For non-Salem $\lambda^{-1}$, it is not clear at all if $\mu_\lambda$ has very rapid Fourier decay or not.
 Thus the following problem that arises in this setting is likely very difficult: